iCamilo/ios-lead-essentials-feed-store-challenge/README.md

 **Important points**

-* It didn't happen to me while I was TDDing the solution.
-I did notice this after completing the implementation and performing a step I always do additional to the implementation, running the tests repeatedly.
+* It didn't happen to me while I was TDDing the solution, but if my theory is correct it was just matter of time.
 * All of the `doesNotDeliverResults` tests failed at some point.

 **Open Questions**